RichardBNilsson/translator-script/README.md

 Note to self:
-+Add JSON list with lang and settings so transcription can be changed +Add Purin as background img
+- Add JSON list with lang and settings so transcription can be changed
+- Add Purin as background img